 While a farmer will generally rely on a veterinarian to administer vaccinations, minor health issues are often resolved without professional help.
 Many dairy farmers also choose to grow their own hay, which serves as the main food source for the cattle.
 By growing all the food that a herd will consume, farms become increasingly self sufficient.
 As a result, both production and profit increases.

 Milking is the single most important function on the dairy farm.
 Cows have to be properly milked, which isn't an easy task.
 The process begins with inspecting and washing the cow udders, which is done to screen for mastitis and other health problems.
 Special care is taken to remove any debris from the udder.
 The next step is attaching the milking equipment.
-This has to be done very carefully to protect against damaging the cow's utter.
+This has to be done very carefully to protect from damaging the cow's utter.
 Typically, a milking cycle will last for five to ten minutes for each cow.
 Cows are generally milked two to three times per day, depending on the average production levels.

 Maintenance is also a major concern for farmers.
 The majority of dairy farms are subject to government regulations and have to maintain a certain level of cleanliness to ensure a smooth operation.
 This work typically involves keeping farm buildings clean and free from clutter, as well as properly maintaining the milking equipment.

-To be a dairy farmer, you must be willing to work long hours outside.
-The work day typically begins before the sun rises and ends in the late evening.
+To be a dairy farmer, one must be willing to work long hours outside.
+The work day typically begins before the sun rises and ends in the evening.
 The work is labor intensive and can be very difficult to do during the extreme winter months.
+Given the nature of this job, a farmer has to be physically healthy to complete the required daily chores.

 Farmers have to be able to multi task as well as find quick solutions to problems.
-Issues that need frequent attention range from cattle health problems to machinery breakdowns.

-Given the physical nature of this job, you generally have to be healthy to complete the required daily chores.
-Having a business background and a knowledge of business operations can also help.
-Since your ultimate goal is to make a profit, knowing how to properly account for expenses and revenues can be an advantage.
+Issues that need frequent attention range from cattle health problems, machinery breakdowns and attention to the business end of things.
+Having a business background and a knowledge of business operations is very helpful.
+Since the ultimate goal is to make a profit, knowing how to properly account for expenses and revenues can be an advantage.

 There is no formal education required to become a dairy farmer.
-Most farms are family businesses that are passed down from one generation to the next.
+Most farms are family businesses that have been passed down from one generation to the next.
 Nonetheless, universities and colleges offer dairy science and agriculture programs for students.
 These programs provide training on the various aspects of the dairy business.